upstarter/automata/README.md

 Users may create tree structures of arbitrary depth by defining their own custom modules in the nodes/ directory which `use Automata` as a macro.
-Then, by overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the `Automata` core system will manage the running of the Behavior Tree they have defined and handling restarting when unexpected errors occur based on their configured restart strategies.
+Then, by overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the `Automata` core system will manage the running of the Behavior Tree they have defined and handle restarting when unexpected errors occur based on their configured restart strategies.

 ```elixir
 defmodule MyNode do